Perhaps it’s why I still have my hair.

 - Panic leads to a sense of extreme urgency.

-- Extreme urgency leads to bad decisions and actions.
+- Extreme urgency leads to bad decisions.

 My advice?
 Be aware, but be skeptical.